 It is customary to donate money before Purim as “a commemoration of the Half-Shekel” which was given by the entire Jewish nation when the Bet Hamikdash stood.
 This money is customarily collected on the eve of Purim before reading the Megilla, as our Sages tell us (Megilla 13b) that “it is revealed and known before the creator of the world that Haman would, in the future, weigh Shekalim against the Jews, therefore, He preceded their Shekalim to his.”
 Nevertheless, one may donate this sum before this time, any time following Rosh Chodesh Adar.

 This is mentioned openly in the Responsa of the Geonim that “calling Tzedakah money ‘the Half-Shekel’ is improper and this money becomes prohibited to benefit from.”
 Thus, it is proper to call this money just a “commemoration of the Half-Shekel” in order to avoid any doubt.

 What is the amount one should donate in commemoration of the Half-Shekel?
-The actual Half-Shekel coin amounted to the sum of ten grams of pure silver (actually, a bit less).
+The actual Half-Shekel coin amounted to the sum of nine grams of pure silver.
 However, if one’s financial situation does not allow him to donate this amount, donating any coin in commemoration of the Half-Shekel is sufficient.

-The appropriate sum that one should donate in commemoration of the Half-Shekel this year (5773) is approximately $10 (USD) per person.
-(For those residing in Israel, based on the fluctuating price of silver and dollar-to-shekel conversion rate, the sum this year is approximately 40 NISper person.)
+The appropriate sum that one should donate in commemoration of the Half-Shekel this year (5775) is approximately $5 (USD) per person.
+(For those residing in Israel, based on the recent USD to NIS conversion rate, the sum this year is approximately 20 NIS per person.)

 The way to calculate this sum is as follows: A troy ounce of silver consists of 31.1 grams.
-Thus, the price of one troy ounce of silver [recently approximately $31.50 USD] must be divided by 31.1 and then multiplied by ten in order to find the updated price of ten grams of silver, which is the value of a Half-Shekel, as we have mentioned in past years.
+Thus, the price of one troy ounce of silver [recently approximately $17 USD] must be divided by 31.1 and then multiplied by nine in order to find the updated price of nine grams of silver, which is the value of actual Half-Shekel coin, as we have mentioned in past years.
 There is a disagreement among the Poskim whether or not the price per ounce of silver should be calculated including applicable taxes.
-Halachically speaking, Maran Harav Shlit”a has instructed us that one may be lenient and calculate this sum excluding tax.
+Halachically speaking, Maran Rabbeinu Ovadia Yosef zt”l has instructed us that one may be lenient and calculate this sum excluding tax.
 However, if one is stringent to donate a larger sum for charity, he shall surely be blessed from above.

-The amount of the donation for the commemoration of the Half-Shekel for small children is a coin which is a half of the local currency.
+The minimum amount of the donation for the commemoration of the Half-Shekel for small children is the value of a coin which is a half of the local currency.
 Example: In the United States this would be a half-dollar coin, hence, the donation would equal fifty cents.
 (In Israel, this would be the Half-Shekel [NIS] coin.)